pavitraprakash/pavitraprakash.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.Tech in Computer Science and Engineering, CUSAT, 2011
-* M.S. in Jekyll, GitHub University, 2014
+* M.Tech in Information Technology, Unversity of Hyderabad, 2016
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science and Engineering, IIT Madras, 2024 (expected)

 Work experience
 ======